pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

   (driver, accessible by node) and sufficient capacity for the volume attributes (storage class vs. ephemeral)

-The specified volume size is compared against `MaximumVolumeSize` if available, otherwise `AvailableCapacity`.
-A pool which has neither is considered unusable at the moment and ignored.
+The specified volume size is compared against `Capacity` if available.
+A pool which has no reported capacity or a capacity that is too small is considered unusable at the moment and ignored.

 Each volume gets checked separately, independently of other volumes that are needed by the current pod or by volumes that are about to be created for other pods.
 Those scenarios remain problematic.

 Trying to model how different volumes affect capacity would be difficult.
-A "maximum volume size 10GiB" can mean that exactly one volume of that size can still be created or hundreds, so rejecting the node after one volume could be a false negative.
+If the capacity represents "maximum volume size 10GiB", it may be possible to create exactly one such volume or several, so rejecting the pool after one volume could be a false negative.
 With "available capacity 10GiB" it may or may not be possible to create two volumes of 5GiB each, so accepting the node for two such volumes could be a false positive.